esl/MongooseIM/doc/user-guide/ICE_tutorial.md

 #### Users

 After we finish setting up [MongooseIM], we need to register some users.
-For this demo we need two: *movie@myxmpp.com* and *phone@myxmpp.com* for RaspberryPi and our Android phone respectively.
+For this demo we need two users: *movie@myxmpp.com* and *phone@myxmpp.com*, for RaspberryPi and Android phone respectively.
 In order to do that, we can simply type in the following on machine that has [MongooseIM] installed:

 ```bash